Reference Guide beginner

 Calculating Ingredient Needs Across Multiple Batches for Purchasing

-One of the most practical functions of a production planning system is aggregating ingredient requirements across multiple planned batches into a single purchasing list.
-Instead of opening each batch individually and adding up quantities manually, Formul.io can generate a consolidated ingredient report for a date range.
+One of the most practical outputs of a production planning system — whether it's a spreadsheet pivot table, a printed batch sheet, or a feature in production software — is aggregating ingredient requirements across multiple planned batches into a single purchasing list.
+The goal is to replace the error-prone act of opening each batch and summing quantities by hand.

 For example, if you have six batches planned for the coming week—two ganache batches, two caramel batches, and two pâte de fruit batches—the ingredient report sums all requirements by ingredient.
 Rather than 400 g of cream for batch one and 350 g for batch three, you see a single line: 750 g cream.
 This is the number you take to your supplier or use to check your current stock.